ducksouplab/ducksoup/config/README.md

 Conclusion: if we could prevent mp4mux from crashing we could use matroskamux for vp8 and mp4mux for h264, and decoding/capping/reencoding would be disabled when no fx is added to the video.

 Encoder settings:

+Try nvcudah264enc, should be used in conjunction with cudaupload/cudadownload?

 https://gstreamer.freedesktop.org/documentation/x264/index.html
 https://gstreamer.freedesktop.org/documentation/nvcodec/nvh264enc.html